Paris Museum Pass

 The Museum Pass does not include free public transport.
 If you would like to enjoy free public transportation as well as the advantages offered by the Museum Pass then you should buy the Paris Passlib, which combines the Paris Museum Pass with the Paris Visite Travel Pass.

 Paris Museum Pass Validity & Price

 The Museum Pass is valid from 2 to 6 days depending on the option booked.
 The validity is based on calendar days.
-So if, for example, you have a 2 day pass and activate it today it will be valid for today and tomorrow.
+So if, for example, you purchased a 2 day pass and activate it today it will be valid for today and tomorrow.

 It’s important to note that most museums in Paris are closed on either Monday or Tuesday and many can be visited for free on the first Sunday of the month.
-So, before activating your pass, decide which museums you would like to visit on which day and to check if the museums are open and/or could potentially be visited for free.
+So, before activating your pass, decide which museums you would like to visit on which day and check if the museums are open and/or could potentially be visited for free.

 - €52 for 2 days (48 hours)